MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 - [Application Insights](/azure/azure-monitor/app/app-insights-overview) is an extension of Azure Monitor.
 It provides APM features.

-- [Azure Monitor Insights](/azure/azure-monitor/insights/insights-overview) are advanced analytics tools for specific Azure technologies (like VMs, app services, and containers) that are part of Azure Monitor and Log Analytics.
+- [Azure Monitor Insights](/azure/azure-monitor/insights/insights-overview) are advanced analytics tools for specific Azure technologies (like VMs, app services, and containers).
+These tools are part of Azure Monitor and Log Analytics.

 - [Azure Monitor for SAP solutions](/azure/sap/monitor/about-azure-monitor-sap-solutions) is an Azure monitoring tool for SAP landscapes that run on Azure